 init

+init Sp -p -c

 The init command allows you to reinitialize the emulator.
 Powerup, complete, and limited initializations are available through various options.

+The parameters are as follows.

-The -p option causes a powerup initialization sequence.
+-р The -p option causes a powerup initialization sequence.
 This initializes the operating system, data communications, emulation and analyzer boards, and runs extensive performance verification.

-The -c option causes a complete initialization sequence.
+-C The -c option causes a complete initialization sequence.
 Everything is initialized as defined by the powerup sequence with the exception of the performance verification.

--p

-Perform a powerup initialization sequence:
+Examples Perform a powerup initialization sequence:

 m> init -p

+You will see:

 Perform a complete initialization sequence, which resets the entire emulator without executing performance verification:

 m> init -c

 Perform a limited initialization sequence, resetting only the emulator and analyzer:

 m> init